Virginia General Assembly abandons Commanders stadium bill - WHIZ News

 The remarks from Jack Del Rio, a former linebacker who now runs Washington’s defense, prompted a quick backlash.
 Several key lawmakers from northern Virginia who had previously supported the measure announced they no longer backed the deal.

-Ongoing investigations into the team by attorneys general and Congress focused on both the team’s workplace culture and allegations of financial improprieties didn’t help either.
+Ongoing investigations into the team by attorneys general and Congress focused on both the team’s workplace culture and allegations of financial improprieties — which the Commanders have denied — didn’t help either.

 “You’ve got the attorney general’s thing, you’ve got all the congressional stuff, other issues to be answered.
 We decided that it will just remain in conference,” Saslaw said, meaning the measure won’t get another vote.

 Republican Del.
 Barry Knight, who sponsored the House version of the legislation, said in a statement he agreed with Saslaw’s decision to let the bill die.
-He said in a statement that it had become clear the legislation was not in taxpayers’ best interest.
+He said it had become clear the legislation was not in taxpayers’ best interest.

 The Commanders’ lease at FedEx Field, which lacks charm, convenience and many modern amenities despite being less than 30 years old, expires in 2027.
 When an investigation into Washington’s workplace misconduct prompted a $10 million fine levied in July 2021, the team said owner Dan Snyder had stepped away from day-to-day operations to focus on the stadium efforts, which have proven unsuccessful to this point.